Sentinel Peak (Arizona): The "A"

 After Arizona's 7–6 victory over Pomona College in 1914, a civil engineering student on the team convinced one of his professors to make a class project of the survey and design for a huge block "A" on Sentinel Peak.
 Students carried the project to completion on March 4, 1916, when the 70 ft wide, 160 ft tall "A" was whitewashed on the east side of the peak.
 The basalt rock used in the construction of the "A" was hauled from a quarry at the mountain's base, which supplied stone for many foundations and walls throughout Tucson, including the wall surrounding the University of Arizona campus.

 The "A" has traditionally been painted white.
 On March 23, 2003, four days after the start of the Iraq War, it was painted black in protest.
 Two weeks later, following much public debate, the Tucson City Council resolved to have the "A" painted red, white, and blue in honor of American troops.
 A decade later, the council decided to restore it to its traditional white.
 The "A" has on occasion been painted green for St. Patrick's Day.
 On April 30, 2018, it was painted red in support of the Red for Ed movement, and on May 8, 2020, it was painted blue to honor local healthcare workers during the COVID-19 pandemic.
-On May 1, 2024, it was vandalized, having been painted the colors of the Palestinian flag in protest of the Gaza war, although it was reverted shortly afterwards.
+On May 1, 2024, it was painted in the colors of the Palestinian flag in protest of the Gaza war, although it was reverted shortly afterwards.

 Arizona State University (ASU) has a more recently created "A" Mountain (Tempe Butte) near the school's football stadium.
 During the week of the Arizona – ASU Territorial Cup game, rival fans and students have tried and at times succeeded in painting the "A" of the opposing school with their own school colors.